jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

   with stdout and stderr through
   `systemd-cat --identifier=archappl-<component> --level-prefix=true` (no line
-  carries a `<N>` prefix yet, so all lines take the default priority: JULI and `java.util.logging` lines until M35, application lines until M34); wait on the Tomcat processes (not the `systemd-cat` processes); on SIGTERM stop engine, retrieval, etl, mgmt in that order by sending SIGTERM to each JVM PID and waiting for that PID to leave (the shutdown ports are `-1` by default, `configure/CONFIG_SRC:41-44` applied at install by `RULES_INSTALL`, so
+  carries a `<N>` prefix yet, so all lines take the default priority: JULI and `java.util.logging` lines until M35, application lines until M34).
+Each child starts as `wrapper > >(systemd-cat ...)
+2>&1 &`, not as a pipeline, so `$!` is the wrapper and, through `exec catalina.sh run` and catalina.sh's own `exec java`, the JVM; in a pipeline `$!` would be the `systemd-cat` process.
+Rocky 8 ships bash 4.4, and `wait -n` takes PID arguments only from bash 5.1, so the launcher runs a plain `wait -n` and, each time it returns, checks the four JVM PIDs and the four `systemd-cat` PIDs with `kill -0`.
+A dead `systemd-cat` is treated like a dead Tomcat, because the JVM keeps running while `System.out` swallows the write errors and that component's log would vanish silently.
+On SIGTERM stop engine, retrieval, etl, mgmt in that order by sending SIGTERM to each JVM PID and waiting for that PID to leave (the shutdown ports are `-1` by default, `configure/CONFIG_SRC:41-44` applied at install by `RULES_INSTALL`, so